ReconnectedCC/docs/src/content/docs/mods/replethora/laser.md

+---
-# Frickin' laser beam
+title: Frickin' laser beam
+---

 The frickin' laser beam fires a bolt of superheated plasma, a softnose laser, or some other handwavey science.
 This powerful projectile can deal incredible damage to mobs and blocks alike.

 **Module:	`plethora:laser` ([view methods](https://plethora.madefor.cc/methods.html#module-methods-plethora:laser))**

 Usable in:

 - Manipulator